 This package was developed mainly for use by another project.
 It is distributed separately because it may be useful for other purposes.

 The Hamiltonian sampler code was inspired by the LAHMC project by Jasha Sohlstein.
 The present implementation includes some safety features to facilitate its use.
 The present sampler does not include sampling within a general subspace manifold.

 The package requires Python 3.6 with Numpy and Scipy installed.
-It has been tested with Numpy v.
-1.17 and Scipy v.
-1.5.4.
+It needs some features of Numpy v1.17.
+It has been tested with Scipy 1.13.

 R M Neal (2011): MCMC using Hamiltonian dynamics.
 Ch.
 5 in Brooks et al. (eds) Handbook of Markov Chain Monte Carlo.
 Chapman and Hall / CRC Press.